PropellerAero/cesium-elevation-gradient/README.md

 cesium-elevation-gradient
 =========================

-An elevation visualiser for Cesium.
+An elevation visualiser for [Cesium](https://cesiumjs.org/).
 Elevation samples from a terrain provider are passed to a 2D WebGL renderer.
 The renderer then applies a combination of...

 * Colour ramp on elevation value
 * Hillshade algorithm
-* Contours lines
+* Contours line algorithm

 This terrain provider is a contribution to the Cesium community by [Propeller Aerobotics](https://www.propelleraero.com/) and is licensed under the same license as Cesium (Apache 2.0).